Police psychology: Investigative psychology

 This sphere has been much abused worldwide with the spread of the use of originally Eastern methods, including gradual copying of the type of methods once associated to some areas of Asia, what characterizes the latter is the contacting of the suspect via mental means, "thinking to" techniques known already in Eastern Europe followed by repetition of the alleged offence continually mentally to make it start repeating itself in the mind and even begin to affect speech.

-Thus these type of investigations and any based on them, being most legally conducted in their areas of origin, are highly dubious.
+Thus these types of investigations and any based on them, being most legally conducted in their areas of origin, are highly dubious.